addinall/epiTWEET/README.md

 I will be developing the REST server in Python and using Angular REST to consume the data mining results.
 I just had a look at a number of frameworks to do this and they are all to big and messy.
 So I'll roll my own as per usual.

+Perhaps *Mike Stealthman* will be joining the team to make a start on the client side, mailnly consuming CRUD/REST services from a HTML5/AngularJS POV.
+Once the RESTful back end of mine is finished, and we have a handle on Angular2 and how it functions, then we can branch the toolset into one or more business ideas and leave me to play with viral infections!